troglobit/mg/README.md

 Supported Platforms
 -------------------

-This project has been extensively tested on Debian GNU/Linux, Ubuntu, CentOS, Fedora, Alpine Linux, FreeBSD, NetBSD, OpenBSD, DragonFly BSD, Apple macOS >= 10.10, Cygwin, as well as a few embedded Linux systems.
+This project tracks the upstream OpenBSD Mg but also caters to other sources of patches and new features.
+It has been extensively tested on Debian GNU/Linux, Ubuntu, CentOS, Fedora, Alpine Linux, FreeBSD, NetBSD, OpenBSD, DragonFly BSD, Apple macOS >= 10.10, Cygwin, as well as a few embedded Linux systems.

 > **Note**: the official [portable Mg][] project, used by Debian and
 > other GNU/Linux distributions, is maintained by Han Boetes.
 Unlike
-> this project, which is stand-alone, it uses [libbsd][] to maintain
+> this project, which is stand-alone, Boetes relies on [libbsd][] to
-> portability and follows the OpenBSD version very closely.
+> maintain portability and follows the OpenBSD version very closely.

 Building
 --------

-This project maintains a set of patches on top of OpenBSD Mg, one of which is a standard GNU configure script to simplify building on various UNIX systems, as well as cross compilation to different targets.

-The project is almost completely self hosting, you need a 3rd party termcap library, or ncurses, to provide terminal manipulation APIs like `setupterm()`, `tgoto()`, and `tputs()`.
+This project is almost completely self hosting, you only need a termcap library, like ncurses, to provide the terminal APIs `setupterm()`, `tgoto()`, and `tputs()`.

 On recent Debian/Ubuntu based systems `libtinfo-dev` can be used, on older ones the include file `term.h` is missing, so `libncurses-dev`